MaxLeap/Docs/en/UserManual/Guide/Setting.md

 ![imgSTAuth.png](../../../images/imgSTAuth.png)

-Please check [用户认证开发指南](..) for more detailed information of User Authentication.
+Please check [User Authentication Guide](..) for more detailed information of User Authentication.

 ##Email Settings
-LAS can send emails automatically in following conditions:
+Leap Cloud can send emails automatically in following conditions:
 * **Email Verification**: You can decide whether your users need to verfiy their email when sign up or change email address by turning on/off "Verify user's email address".
 * Password Reset